Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - It’s suggested that interactive specialization provides the best framework for understanding the majority of data.
 - Interactive specialization provides an account of developmental changes in the postnatal functional development of cortex
-    - Localization: the extend of cortex activated in a given task.
+    - *Localization*: the extend of cortex activated in a given task.
-    - Specialization: how finely tuned the functionality of a given cortical area is.
+    - *Specialization*: how finely tuned the functionality of a given cortical area is.
 - What mechanisms underlie interactive specialization?
 - Perhaps the loss of synapses and circuits during postnatal development increases the specificity of neural and cognitive functioning.
-- Parcellation: the increasing encapsulation (information isolation) of neural circuits due to the loss of synaptic contacts and circuits.
+- *Parcellation*: the increasing encapsulation (information isolation) of neural circuits due to the loss of synaptic contacts and circuits.
 - Parcellation results in a reduction of interference and a reduction in exchange of information between different neural systems.
 - While large-scale regions of cerebral cortex show graded differential patterns of gene expression, many of the small-scale functional areas require activity-dependent processes for their specialization.
 ![Table 13.1](table13-1.png)